Victoza® (liraglutide) Injection

 You should know the potential risk of dehydration with gastro-intestinal side-effects and should take precautions to avoid fluid depletion

-You should be able to recognize the symptoms of cholelithiasis and cholecystitis.
+You should be able to recognize the symptoms of gallstones and inflammation of the gallbladder.
 Symptoms include fever, jaundice (which indicates raised bilirubin levels presents as yellowish discoloration of skin and sclera), pain in the right adjacent area of the stomach and nausea.

 Your doctor will usually instruct you to inject this medication under the skin once a day in the thigh, abdomen, or upper arm.